-Regardless of the quantity involved, if death or serious bodily injury resulted from a Schedule I or II controlled substance, 19 the mandatory minimum term of imprisonment is 20 years and the maximum is life.
-20 Additionally, if the defendant was previously convicted of a qualifying offense 21 and death or serious bodily injury resulted from the use of the substance, the defendant is subject to a mandatory minimum term of life imprisonment.
-22
+Regardless of the quantity involved, if death or serious bodily injury resulted from a Schedule I or II controlled substance, the mandatory minimum term of imprisonment is 20 years and the maximum is life.
+Additionally, if the defendant was previously convicted of a qualifying offense and death or serious bodily injury resulted in the instant offense from the use of the substance, the defendant is subject to a mandatory minimum term of life imprisonment.